sigasi/sigasi_insights/manual/graphics.md

 After hiding the reassignments you can define groups of edges or blocks.
 The syntax for a group is as follows:
 `def Type group ID (Identifiers)`
-Where `Type` is `block` or `wire`. `ID` is the new name of the group and `Identifiers` is a comma separated list of existing `ID`s (Graphics Configuration, VHDL or (System)Verilog) or a regex.
+Where `Type` is `block` or `wire`, `ID` is the new name of the group and `Identifiers` is a comma separated list of existing `ID`s (Graphics Configuration, VHDL or SystemVerilog) or a regex.

 The syntax for a regex is `regex"regex_pattern"`.
 This uses [Java regexes](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html), you can also find a cheat sheet [here](http://files.zeroturnaround.com/pdf/zt_regular-expressions-cheat-sheet.pdf).
 You can also check what the regex matches by hovering over the query.

-e.g. if you want to group block2 and block3 you can add either of the following lines:
+E.g. if you want to group block2 and block3 you can add either of the following lines:
 `group block middle regex"block[23]"`
 `group block middle (block2, block3)`